Thomas P. White: Biography

 White was born in the Lincoln Heights district of Los Angeles, California, and educated in the public schools.
 He graduated from St. Vincent's high school, and studied for a year at St. Vincent's college.
 He then worked for the Santa Fe Railroad.
 In 1911, he graduated from the University of Southern California with a LL.B. degree.

 Following graduation, White entered private practice in the firm of Randall, Bartlett & White from 1911 to 1913.
 In 1913, he was appointed judge of the Los Angeles Police Court, taking the seat of H. H. Rose.
 In August 1914, he helped create a women's division in the court, which included women serving as judges.
 In 1918, he ran unsuccessfully for Superior Court judge.
 In 1920, he resigned from the Police Court to enter private practice in Los Angeles with the firm of Irwin, White & Rosecrans, where he employed a young attorney, Louis H. Burke, who went onto the California Supreme Court.

 On August 21, 1931, Governor James Rolph appointed White as a judge of the Los Angeles County Superior Court.
 In 1932, White ran for re-election and won.

 On December 5, 1937, Governor Frank Merriam elevated White to the California Court of Appeal, Second Appellate District, Division One.
 In 1949, Governor Earl Warren appointed him Presiding Justice of that court.

 In August 1959, Governor Pat Brown named him an associate justice of the California Supreme Court.
 After retiring from the bench in October 1962, White continued to occasionally hear cases by designation.

 He died on February 7, 1968, in Los Angeles.

 Honors and awards

 In 1926, he was awarded an honorary Doctor of Laws degree from Loyola Law School and later received the St. Thomas More Medallion.
 In 1961, he received the Asa V. Call Award from the University of Southern California as outstanding alumnus.

 Personal life

 White married twice.
 He married Helen H. White in February 1915.
-After her death in 1937, at age 67 he re-married to Aline Kathleen De Courcy in Los Angeles on July 18, 1956.
+After her death in 1937, at age 67 he remarried to Aline Kathleen De Courcy in Los Angeles on July 18, 1956.
 She died on November 19, 1959.